reinoudk/terraform-provider-toggles/docs/resources/leapfrog.md

 # Resource `toggles_leapfrog`

 The leapfrog resource allows you to change a single value of two outputs in an alternating fashion.
+This is useful when you want to rotate a resource but always keep the previous version around as well.

 ## Example Usage